-Persimmons are one of my favorite fruits and I am always surprised when I come across people who don’t know about them.
-It makes me sad that they are missing out on such a delicious fruit, but also makes me really excited to introduce people to the persimmon.
+Persimmons are one of my favorite fruits and I am always surprised when I come across people who don't know about them.
+So I am here to change that.

 What's a persimmon?

 Persimmons are a fruit native to Asia, and they are in season right now, during the winter.
-There are many different varieties of persimmons, but the most common ones I see here in New Jersey and in Brooklyn are the Hachiyas and the Fuyus.
+There are many different varieties of persimmons, but the most common ones I see in stores in New Jersey are the Hachiya persimmons and the Fuyu persimmons.
 Hachiyas are a bit longer and shaped like an acorn, and the Fuyus are more squat and flattened.

 The Hachiyas are of the astringent variety, and must be absolutely ripe when eaten to get rid of all the astringency.
 They need to be so soft that you feel like they will break in your hand if you don't handle it gently.
 If you eat it before that point, it will give you that awful starchy velvety feeling all over your mouth and your love affair with persimmons will be over before it even begins.
 But if you let it ripen completely, it will have the most delectable delicious flavor that is worth waiting for.